Every home has air leaks that make it less comfortable. Learn how to find them (and what to do to get rid of them).

 But leak detection—and repair—can go a long way toward saving energy and making your home more comfortable.
 (Depending on where you live, you can seal air leaks for $0 upfront if your house qualifies.
 Find out how.)

 - The definition of air leaks

-- How to use an air leak detector for a DIY air leak test
+- How to use an air leak detector

-- What a blower door test is (and why it’s important)
+- What a “blower door test” is (and why it’s important)

 - FAQs about air leaks and air sealing

-Don’t worry.
+But don’t worry.
 There’s a fix—and it’s called air sealing.
 But first, we have to find the air leaks!